maxlapides/dovetailer/README.md

 ## Usage

+Dovetailer comes with two methods out of the box:

-Dovetailer is one function, which compiles all of the emails in your templates directory.
+1.  `compileDirectory` compiles all of the emails in your templates directory, and saves them to the file system
+2.  `compileEmail` compiles only a single email template and returns the result without saving to the file system

+### `compileDirectory`

 Parameters: